 FREQUENTLY ASKED QUESTIONS

 Familiarity leads to smooth transactions.
-We want you to be familiar and comfortable with LASTBIDrealestate.com and the online auction process and make sure that all your questions are answered so that your experience buying real estate at online auction is a positive one.
-We are asked many questions and have put together this list so that you have the answers and familiarity you need to be an informed, confident bidder.
+We want you to be familiar and comfortable with LASTBIDrealestate.com and the online auction process and make sure that all your questions are answered, so that your experience buying real estate at online auction is a positive one.
+Our Frequently Asked Questions are a compilation of many questions and have put together from actual questions we have experienced, this list is extensive so that you have the answers and familiarity you need to be an informed, confident bidder.
 We want to provide you with a smooth transaction, meeting and exceeding all your expectations!

 Don’t worry, this happens to everyone at one time or another.